Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/2-Det_Change_of_Basis.md

 ## Change of Basis

+Sometimes the standard basis may not be very convenient.
+Thus we naturally face the question of how to describe things using another set of basis vectors.
 It is expected that if we change to a new set of basis vectors:

 - A vector will have different components
 - A linear transformation will be represented by a different matrix